 It’s compact, lightweight design ensures it will easily fit anywhere along your stem (so riders with short stems need not worry), and if you happen to lose or damage yours, it’s inexpensive price won’t leave you smarting for too long.

-4. Best Non-GPS Enabled - Cateye Padrone Digital Wireless
+4. Best Non-GPS - Cateye Padrone

 Cateye is the brand that started it all when it comes to bike computers.
 In fact, there’s a chance that your first bike 20 to 30 years ago came with a Cateye attached to the handlebars.